-Later this year, the World Economic Forum published a paper titled “Embracing the new age of materiality”, in which materiality is described as a dynamic process.Join the live discussion on 22 July with SASB, Chevron, and Santander to understand the key aspects of these definitions, and what are the practical implications for companies and investors.
+Later this year, the World Economic Forum published a paper titled “Embracing the new age of materiality”, in which materiality is described as a dynamic process.Watch the live discussion with SASB, Chevron, and Santander to understand the key aspects of these definitions, and what are the practical implications for companies and investors.

 With investors and regulators increasingly focusing on the quality and frequency of the analysis, it has become critical for materiality processes to be ongoing and dynamic, guiding decision-making, and to have direct CxO oversight.

 Rethinking materiality: a closer look at the definitions